Galant Schemata: Ponte

 The Ponte acts as a prolongation of a dominant sonority.
 A Ponte melody typically emphasizes tones of the dominant or dominant seventh harmony, and the bass features repetitions of the fifth scale degree, if not an outright pedal.

+Cadences

+Cadential schemata include the Cadenza Semplice (or simple cadence), Cadenza Composta (or compound cadence), and Cadenza Doppia (or double cadence).

+Pre-Cadences

 Fenaroli

 The Fenaroli features four events, with the melody featuring a descent from scale degree 4 to scale degree 3 followed by an ascent from scale degree 7 to scale degree 1.
 The Fenaroli bass features a stepwise ascent from scale degrees 7 to 3.
 Another common Fenaroli melody is scale degree 2 to scale degree 3, then scale degree 7 to scale degree 1, which creates a canon with the bass.
 A countermelody exists for the Fenaroli, as taught by Francesco Durante.